nblumhardt/serilog-wiki/Provided-Sinks.md

     .CreateLogger();
 ```

+You'll need to create a database on the server for logs, and specify this as your default database in the connection string or `DocumentStore.DefaultDatabase`.

 **Important Note** - RavenDB is commercial software, you may need a license in order to run a RavenDB server.

 ### Rolling File